An Unexpected PhilHealth Benefit

 Just when we are about to give up the hope that our son can be home by weekend, one other son emailed me a link to a news release saying ‘Informal sector’ may avail of Philhealth benefits after 3-month contribution effective on the Sunday just passed.
 An IPM is part of the informal sector mentioned in the news and this makes our son entitled to the PhP31,000 PhilHealth benefit.
 We consider this unexpected health care benefit as answered prayer from God Almighty.

 I had to prepare an affidavit of loss and an authorization for me to secure copies of the required documents, have them signed by my son and notarized by a lawyer before I proceeded to nearest PhilHealth Office which is some 7 to 8 kilometers away.
+On the way, I also had to search for money order near me, so I could procure some money from my kin.
 With the required documents on-hand, I had to be back to the hospital within office hours (up to 5:00PM) to have the PhilHealth Claim processed by the authorized personnel.
 I must admit that the procedures I did were very tiring for my 60-year body but I was able to do all of them within the time limit.

 You might surmise that with the unexpected PhilHealth benefit and after the rush I did to avail of it, our trouble is already over.
 Not yet because there is something in the application of the PhilHealth benefit that caused a problem in computing how much we have to pay the hospital bill and the professional fees of our son’s doctors.
 Watch for the doctors’ practice in charging their professional fees against PhilHealth benefit that really confused me.
 This will be the subject of my next blog.